majguo/azure-spring-apps-training/aca/README.md

 Open the weather app URL in a web browser, enter the gateway URL you wrote down before for **Gateway URL**, and select **Go**.
 You should see the weather for the cities.

+## View telemetry data in Azure Monitor Application Insights

+Open the Azure Portal, navigate to the Application Insights resource you created, and open the following views to see the telemetry data collected by the OpenTelemetry agents from the microservices you deployed:

+* Investigate > Application map
+* Investigate > Transactions
+* Investigate > Failures
+* Investigate > Performance
+* Monitoring > Logs > requests

 ## Clean up

 Congratulations!
 You have successfully deployed a complete microservice stack to Azure Container Apps.